StatCan/aaw/docs/en/1-Experiments/RStudio.md

+# Overview
+RStudio is an integrated development environment (IDE) for R. It includes a console, editor, and tools for plotting, history, debugging and workspace management.

-# R-Studio
+# Setup
 You can use the `r-studio-cpu` image to get an RStudio environment!

 ![RStudio](../images/rstudio_visual.png)

 You can install `R` or `python` packages with `conda` or `install.packages()`.

+# Once you've got the basics ...
-# R-Shiny
+## R-Shiny

 You can use `Shiny`, too!
-And the dashboard appears as a pop-up window.
+Shiny is an open source R package that provides a web framework for building web applications using R. Shiny helps you turn your analyses into interactive web applications.

 ![RStudio with R-Shiny](../images/rstudio_rshiny_visual.png)